Skip to the content

 Big Arrow Pink

-• On site at our branches or digitally: we are there for you.
+• On site at our offices or digitally: we are here for you.

 • Health courses/trips: We cover 100% of the costs up to €200 per year for two health courses or one certified health trip.

-• Travel vaccinations: We contribute up to €250 per year towards recommended vaccinations for abroad.
+• Travel vaccinations: We contribute up to €250 per year toward recommended vaccinations for travel abroad.

-• Homeopathy: 100% cost coverage for treatment by qualified statutory health insurance physicians and for advice from pharmacies
+• Homeopathy: 100% coverage of costs for treatment by qualified panel doctors and for consultations at pharmacies.

 • Osteopathy: We cover 100% of the costs up to €240 per year.

-• Optional tariff premium payment: Get up to €350 a year back if you do not make use of any other services apart from preventive check-ups.
+• Optional premium payment: Receive up to €350 per year back if you do not claim any benefits other than preventive medical checkups.

 Discover all benefits

-If you are an employee subject to compulsory insurance, you pay health insurance contributions from your gross pay.
-You and your employer pay half of the contributions.
+If you are an employee subject to compulsory insurance, you pay health insurance contributions from your gross salary.
+Half of the contributions are paid by you and half by your employer.

-If you are voluntarily insured - for example, because your income is above the annual income threshold - only the income up to the income threshold is subject to contributions.
+If you are voluntarily insured – for example, because your income exceeds the annual income limit – only the income up to the contribution assessment ceiling is subject to contributions.

 Become a member – step by step

-Simply fill out our online membership application or let us advise you in person - by phone or at a branch office.
-Once we have received your application, we will check it and issue your insurance certificate.
+Simply fill out our online membership application or let us advise you personally—by phone or at one of our offices.
+Once we receive your application, we will review it and issue your insurance certificate.

 Upload photo

-We need a current photo for your electronic health card.
-You can use our digital photo booth for this purpose.
+We require a current photo for your electronic health card.
+You can conveniently use our digital photo booth for this purpose.

 Inform your employer

-Let your training company know that you will be insured with ZF BKK in the future.
+Inform your training company that you will be insured with ZF BKK in future.
 We will take care of everything else.

 Frequently asked questions

-As an employee, you can choose between private and statutory health insurance, depending on your income.
+As an employee, you can choose between private and statutory health insurance (KV), depending on your income.
 ZF BKK also offers you a comprehensive range of benefits and services as part of voluntary membership.

-Are the contributions calculated according to income, i.e. is a lower contribution payable for lower income?
-(Contributions in statutory health insurance are calculated based on the maximum income threshold)Yesno
+Are premiums calculated based on income, meaning that lower incomes also pay lower premiums?
+(Premiums in statutory health insurance are calculated based on the maximum contribution assessment ceiling)YesNo

-Can a risk surcharge or exclusion of benefits be demanded at the start of insurance?noYes
+Can a risk surcharge or benefit exclusion be required at the start of insurance?NoYes

-Are family members insured without an additional premium?
-(Spouses or life partners in registered partnerships and children who live in Germany, are not insured themselves or are exempt from insurance and are not or only marginally employed).Yesno
+Are family members covered by family insurance without paying an additional premium?
+(Spouses or partners in registered civil partnerships and children who live in Germany, are not themselves insured or exempt from insurance, and are not gainfully employed or are only marginally gainfully employed.YesNo

-Do you have to continue to pay the full health insurance contribution while receiving sickness benefit, maternity benefit and child-raising allowance?
-(Sickness benefit: whether sickness benefit is included in the insurance cover depends on our current statutes.
-Maternity benefit and child-raising allowance: voluntarily insured persons only if family insurance would be possible).noYes
+Is the full health insurance contribution still payable while receiving sick pay, maternity pay, and child-raising allowance?
+(Sick pay: whether sick pay is included in the insurance cover is determined by our current statutes.
+Maternity pay and child-raising allowance: voluntarily insured persons only if family insurance would be possible.)NoYes

-Do older people have to pay a higher premium at the start of insurance?noyes
+Do older people have to pay a higher contribution when they take out insurance?NoYes

-Are there generally waiting periods for entitlement to benefits?noyes
+Are there generally waiting periods for benefit entitlements?NoYes

-Is sickness benefit paid if a child falls ill?yes nono
+Is sick pay paid if a child is ill?YesNo

-In the event of a dispute, can the low-cost legal action be taken via the social court?yes nono
+In the event of a dispute, can the less expensive option of taking the case to the social court be pursued?YesNo

-Do you need more information to help you decide on your future insurance cover?
+Do you need more information to help you decide on your future insurance coverage?
 Then request our brochure "Privately insured?
-Better BKK!".
+Better BKK!"

 Order brochure

-If you take up employment subject to compulsory insurance, you must register with a statutory health insurance fund.
-Any previous family or private insurance ends automatically.
-The ZF BKK will issue you with a membership certificate, which must be submitted to your employer no later than two weeks after you start work.
+If you take up employment that is subject to social insurance contributions, you must register with a statutory health insurance fund.
+Any previous family or private insurance will automatically end.
+ZF BKK will issue you with a membership certificate, which must be submitted to your employer no later than two weeks after you start work.

-Employees subject to compulsory insurance remain insured without contributions during parental leave - with full entitlement to benefits.
-Voluntarily insured persons are only insured without contributions if their spouse is insured under statutory insurance.
+Employees who are subject to compulsory insurance remain insured without having to pay contributions during parental leave – with full entitlement to benefits.
+Voluntarily insured persons are only covered without having to pay contributions if their spouse is covered by statutory insurance.

-The insurance remains in place for unpaid leave of less than one month.
+In the case of unpaid leave of less than one month, the insurance remains in force.
 If it lasts longer, the compulsory insurance ends.
 Depending on the family situation, family or voluntary insurance may be necessary.